zaphpa/zaphpa/doc.md

       }
     }

+### Prebuilt Middleware: Docs

+On to more useful middleware implementation, Zaphpa comes with an auto-documentation middleware plugin.
+This plugin creates an endpoint that can list all available endpoints, even parse PHPDoc comments off your code to provide additional documentation.
+To enable the middleware:

+    $router->attach('ZaphpaAutoDocumentator');

+which will create documentation endpoint at: '/docs'.
+If you would rather create endpoint at another URI:

+    $router->attach('ZaphpaAutoDocumentator', '/apidocs');

+If you don't want some endpoints to be exposed in the documentation (say, for security reasons) you can easily hide those by adding `@hidden` attribute to the PHP docs of the callback for the endpoint.
+To build a more elaborate authorization schema, you would need to implement a custom middleware, but it's certainly possible.

+**Beware**: problem has been <a href="http://us.php.net/manual/en/reflectionfunctionabstract.getdoccomment.php#108061">reported</a>
+when trying to use doc comment parsing in PHP with eAccelerator.
+There seems to be no such problem with APC.

 ## Output format aliases

 The $format argument of the send() and flush() should be passed as a standard mime-type string.
 However, for convenience and brevity Zaphpa